tsid04/Memory-Game-VHDL/README.md

 **Chloe Imhoff, Michael Bolek, & Taqwa Siddiqui — University of Missouri-Columbia**

-This is our ECE 4250 final project, a Simon-style memory game implemented in VHDL on the Digilent Nexys4 DDR FPGA board.
+This is our ECE 4250 final project, a Simon-style memory game implemented in VHDL on the Nexys4 FPGA board.
 The board shows a sequence of LEDs one at a time, and the player has to repeat it back using the slide switches.
 Each round adds one more step to the sequence, and the game runs for 10 rounds total.

 ---